Veritas Preparatory Academy: Athletics

 For high school sports, Veritas Prep competes in the Arizona Interscholastic Association and is a member of its 2A Conference.
 Great Hearts operates its own sports league for its junior high students.
 Veritas is home to over 15 competing varsity athletic teams and nearly 15 junior varsity and middle school teams.

 The Falcons have historically had a strong Volleyball program, having won 5 State Championships in Volleyball and garnering several Gatorade Player of the Year awards winners from the program.
 Veritas has also won 2 Individual State Championships in Swimming.
 In 2020, the Boys Varsity Soccer Team won the AIA 3A State Championship for the first male team championship in the history of the school.
 Also in 2020, the Falcons won the Boys AIA Division 4 State Championship in Cross Country.

-In the spring of 2018, Brooks Dockter a successful Basketball Coach from North Dakota, was hired to lead the Falcons Men's basketball team.
-He led them to a 5–16 season, the most wins by the program in over 5 years.

 Notable alumni

-Andrew Oei (2019)- basketball and football captain who led the revival of both programs including the football team's first winning season in over a decade and the basketball team's best record in 5 years.
-He led the basketball team in both scoring and rebounding.

 Sarah Sponcil (2014) qualified for the Tokyo Olympics in beach volleyball.

-Brody Richter (2022)- during his time at Veritas, Richter earned recognition for his athletic achievements, including ranking 80th in the nation for punt average.
-His performance on the field led to his recruitment by the University of California, Los Angeles (UCLA), where he continued his football career at the collegiate level.
-Richter's success in both academics and athletics highlights his dedication and talent, establishing him as a notable alumnus of Veritas Preparatory Academy.